Disability and Home Care

-The Rank and File recognize that our members in Disability and Homecare Services have been under extraordinary pressure over the forced conscription and privatization of ADHC.
-Just as predicted at the time, we have seen staff leave the sector and inferior redundancies often forced on many of those left.
-The corporate knowledge that is being lost is uncalculatable.
-We have seen some NGO’s attempt to force those staff that remain, on to vastly inferior wages and conditions, often doing the same work but with a new title.
-The treatment of Disability and Homecare members represents not only an industrial issue for those directly affected but remains a dangerous precedent for the whole public sector.
+As predicted at the time, we have seen staff leave the sector and inferior redundancy packages offered.
+The corporate knowledge and skills that have been lost are incalculable.
+We have seen some private service providers (NGOs) attempt to force those staff that remain, on to vastly inferior wages and conditions, often doing the same work but with a new job title.
+The treatment of Disability and Home Care members represents not only an industrial issue for those directly affected but remains a dangerous precedent for the whole public sector.

 Achievements

-The incoming Rank & File team’s first act was to seek immediate and meaningful consultation with Government, and failing that, at considerable legal risk and financial penalty, they kept faith with the membership by organising and holding the Valentine’s Day 24hr strike, marching through pouring rain.
+In 2017, the incoming Rank & File team’s first act was to seek immediate and meaningful consultation with the NSW Coalition Government, and failing that, at considerable legal risk and financial penalty, they kept faith with the membership by organising and holding the Valentine’s Day 24 hour strike.

-The leadership then sought to gather policies etc negotiated previously with FACS into the Community Living Award that would go over to any new employer.
-For reasons best known to themselves FACS declined to cooperate, so the leadership took them to court and won!
-Rostering Principles are just one example that now sits safely within the award giving much more strength for members.
+The PSA then sought to gather policies and agreements negotiated previously with FACS into the Community Living Award to protect members as they transferred to their new private sector employer.
+FACS (the government) declined to cooperate, so the PSA took them to court and won!
+Rostering Principles are just one example that now sits safely within the Award giving much more strength for members.

-The leadership organised submissions to the NSW Parliamentary Inquiry into the Implementation of NDIS including Privatisation of Disability Services.
-The PSA CPSU had the opportunity to once again expose the risks and pitfalls of a failed market system that promised more services but delivered less.
+The PSA organised submissions to the NSW Parliamentary Inquiry into the Implementation of NDIS including Privatisation of Disability Services.
+The PSA CPSU NSW had the opportunity to once again expose the risks and pitfalls of a failed market system that promised more services but delivered less.

 -

-Continue to resource the two-tiered Delegate Council to enable both specifically targeted industrial advocacy for all NGO’s separately and for a united CPSU approach for the sector.
+Continue to resource the Peak Disability Services Delegates' Council to enable both specifically targeted industrial advocacy for all NGO’s separately and for a united CPSU NSW approach for the sector.

 -

-Resource and support delegates and members throughout the Enterprise Bargaining process to gain the best possible outcomes for existing members and other staff.
-Grand fathering transferred staff will be a minimum demand and bringing new staff up to our expectations, rather than forcing transferred staff down to the SCHADS award and associated agreements.
+Resource and support delegates and members throughout the Enterprise Bargaining process to gain the best possible outcomes for existing members.

 -

-Using all forms of media to continue the fight and campaign throughout the Royal Commission into Disabilities and any available political cycle, of the importance of members industrial rights when considering quality and continuity of disability care and viability of NDIS.
+Using all forms of media to continue the fight and campaign to recognise the importance of CPSU NSW members' industrial rights when considering quality and continuity of disability care and viability of the NDIS.